Enrico Preziosi: Other ban and fine

-Preziosi also banned 2 months in July 2008 due to the sale of Domenico Criscito to Juventus and acquisition of Abdoulay Konko and Andrea Masiello in January 2007.
+Preziosi was also banned for two months in July 2008 due to the sale of Domenico Criscito to Juventus, and the acquisition of Abdoulay Konko and Andrea Masiello in January 2007.

-Preziosi banned for 10 days as he contact Siena for Erjon Bogdani's price.
-He also banned for 10 days in November 2008 as he entered the field in the last match of 2007–08 Serie A. He also banned for 20 days as Preziosi for the event on 21 October 2007 (against Juventus) and on 26 October 2008 (enter locker room during the match against Inter).
+Preziosi was banned for ten days as he contacted Siena for Erjon Bogdani's price.
+He was also banned for another 10 days in November 2008 as he entered the field in the last match of 2007–08 Serie A. Later, he was banned for 20 days during the event on 21 October 2007 (against Juventus) and on 26 October 2008 (for entering the locker room during the match against Inter).
 Preziosi was fined €100,000 for transfer irregularity in May 2012.